temporalio/documentation/docs/typescript/clients.md

 // Continue in a different process (such as a serverless function) const handle = client.getHandle(workflowId);
 const result = await handle.result(); // wait for Workflow to complete and get result.
-See below for other Handle APIs const result = await client.execute(example /*...*/); // Alternative API for starting and immediately waiting for Workflow completion
+See below for other Handle APIs

+// alternative combination of STEP ONE + TWO const result = await client.execute(example, /*...*/); // start and immediately wait for Workflow to complete and get result
 ```

-Apart from the three required options, you can specify other [WorkflowOptions](https://typescript.temporal.io/api/interfaces/client.WorkflowOptions) like `searchAttributes` and `cronSchedule` (with important caveats you should read in the [Cron Workflows](#scheduling-cron-workflows) section later in this topic).

 <details>
-<summary>Note: Scheduling is not the same as Starting
+<summary>Note: Scheduling is not the same as Starting Workflows
 </summary>

-Calling `client.execute` or `client.start` merely sends a Command to Temporal Server to schedule a new Workflow Execution on the specified Task Queue; it does not actually start until a Worker (that has a matching Workflow Type) polling that Task Queue picks it up.
+Calling `client.start` (or `client.execute`) merely sends a Command to Temporal Server to schedule a new Workflow Execution on the specified Task Queue; it does not actually start until a Worker (that has a matching Workflow Type) polling that Task Queue picks it up.

 You can test this by executing a Workflow Client command without a matching Worker.
 Temporal Server records the command in Event History but does not make progress with the Workflow Execution until a Worker starts polling with a matching Task Queue and Workflow Definition.